arnigeir/lsd/readme.md

 will display 'Airframe'.

-Instead of just returning a JavaScript array of data-objects we can return the Query object
-itself:
+My omitting the ToArray() method we get the Query object.

 	var query = lsd.Library.Books.Filter( function(b) { return b.author === "Michael Crichton" });

-The Query object has methods to iterate and change objects (Map),aggregate objects or properties of objects (Reduce), get a single object by its index (Get), query the objects further (Filter), return the objects as an array (ToArray) and finally join the objects to other objects (Join)
+The Query object has methods to iterate and change objects (Map),aggregate objects or properties of objects (Reduce), get a single object by its index (Get), query the objects further (Filter), return the objects as an array (ToArray) as above and finally join the objects to other objects (Join) in different catalogs.

 Map(foo)
 ---